docascod/howto/docs/md_meta.md

 # Metadata

-You can use several ways to add metadata on your document
+Several ways to add metadata into your markdown : with header, with external file.

 ## Header